gwendall/meteor-template-inspector/README.md

 To do
 ------------
 - Show proper file-tree for templates (showing nested tpls on click)
-- Allow to show helpers values (right now, not possible since helpers relying on Template.instance() can't get called from outside the template itself)
+- Show helpers values (right now, not possible since helpers relying on Template.instance() can't get called from outside the template itself)